Excellent Hearing a Blessing and a Curse

 Good hearing is truly a blessing, but sometimes, it can be annoying.
 For example, in a restaurant, I hear the conversations at all the tables around me.
 Sometimes those conversations drown out the person with whom I'm trying to converse.
 It is like a constant cacophony of voices all around me -- and it can be maddening.
 Sometimes the conversations I overhear are funny, sometimes they are private, and I know that, if the people knew they were being overheard, they would be embarrassed.
 Sometimes I can't help laughing at a conversation three tables away, and my husband wants to know what's so funny.

 On the other hand, I have changed my mind about what to order from a dinner menu after overhearing someone two tables away describe his/her food.
 One time it was a glowing report to the person's dinner companion.
 Another time, it sounded as if the food was terrible.

-Once, I wanted to shout to a man that the Colbert Report is meant to be funny -- it is NOT real news.
-This was after hearing his indignant comments to his friend about a news story he had heard on that program.
+Once, I wanted to shout to a man that the Colbert Report was meant to be funny -- it is NOT real news.
+This was after hearing his indignant comments to his friend about a "news" story he had heard on that program.
 I didn't comment, at least not so he could hear me.